 Let’s get it out of the way.
 Reasonably speaking, you shouldn’t buy the Mate 30 Pro, not in its current form.
 It’s a superb device, but the Google uncertainty makes it impossible to recommend to the average user.

-Okay, you’re still with me?
+Okay, are you’re still with me?
 Then you’re likely not the proverbial “average user” who should stay away from all newly released Huawei devices right now.
-Good.
 In that case, let’s talk about what makes the Mate 30 Pro special, because this is, very much, a special phone.

 This is Android Authority’s Huawei Mate 30 Pro review.

+About this review: I wrote this Mate 30 Pro review after spending weeks with a unit supplied by Huawei.
+I tested a pre-production Chinese 4G LTE version that came preloaded with lots of Chinese apps, but no Google apps or services.
 Considering the Google situation and the limited availability of the Mate 30 Pro, we decided to review it just like we’ve reviewed other China-only phones in the past.
 We assume you’re comfortable side-loading Google apps to your device.
 If you’re not, turn back now — there are plenty of hassle-free alternatives.

 Huawei Mate 30 Pro review: The big picture